Eigenvalues and dynamical degrees of self-maps on abelian varieties: Proof of Theorem

 where $H^{p,q}(X, \bC) \isom H^q(X, \Omega_X^p)$.
 Let $d_k(f)$ denote the usual $k$-th dynamical degree of $f$ in the context of complex dynamics, i.e.,

-where $\omega_X$ is a K\"ahler class on $X$ (see e.g., \cite[Proposition~3.1]{DS08}).
+where $\omega_X$ is a K\"ahler class on $X$ (see \cite[Corollaire~7]{DS05a} or \cite[Theorem~4.2]{DS17}).
 Note that the above $d_k(f)$ does not depend on the choice of $\omega_X$ since the K\"ahler cone is open.
 On the other hand, it is known that the $k$-th numerical dynamical degree $\lambda_k(f)$ of $f$ is also equal to